 However, I also remember sitting down to dinner with my husband and getting collection calls from the hospitals about the thousands we now owed.
 Yep.
 They poured in, what felt like, daily.

 My husband was the only income since I had been placed on bedrest at 16 weeks of pregnancy.
 After insurance paid their part, we were still left with thousands left to pay.
-As I recall we had hospital bills from 3 hospitals, neonatologist, cardiologist, Emory Clinic, a genetics doctor, and the list goes on.
-We owed anywhere from $600 on up to $59,000 to each individual medical bill we received.
+As I recall we had hospital bills from 3 hospitals, neonatologist, cardiologist, Emory Clinic, a genetics doctor, the neonatal special care ambulance service, and the list goes on.
+We owed anywhere from $285 on up to $59,000 to each individual medical bill we received.
+The total due was close to $100,000, which seemed like a million dollars to us.

-We were overwhelmed, and while people told us just pay $10 a month, not one of them seemed to want to accept that.
+We were overwhelmed and while people told us just pay $10 a month, not one of them seemed to want to accept that.
 So, they kept calling.
+If you have ever been called by a collector then you know that many of them act like vultures with little to no compassion.

 I got frustrated one particular evening that a collector called me about a $700 debt.
 This was just 2 months after Joshua passed away.
 He didn’t want to accept that I could only pay them $10 a month, and so he kept badgering me and making threats of garnishing my husband’s wages and such.